 Does Isaiah 42:8 teach that Nativity scenes and other Christmas decorations are prohibited?
-To answer the question we must determine both the meaning of context and the passage.
+That is, does Isaiah 42:8 reveal they are graven images?
+To answer the question we must determine both the meaning of the context of the passage.

 Meaning of Isaiah 42:8

-In Isaiah 42:5-9 God declares that He is the Creator of the heavens and the earth and everything is a false god.
-The context of the passage in which this verses occurs is important when answering the question.
+In Isaiah 42:5-9 God declares that He is the Creator of the heavens and the earth.
+The context of the passage in which these verses occur is important when answering the question.
 Here is Isaiah 42:5-9.

 Thus says God the LORD,

 Who created the heavens and stretched them out,

 Who spread out the earth and its offspring,

 Who gives breath to the people on it